 Life Settlements are Quickly Becoming a Mainstream Financial Option

 Americans are living longer than ever before.
 This is great news for those who can afford it, but bad news if you’re a baby boomer facing mounting debt and dwindling savings.
 This is why Life Settlements are Quickly Becoming a Mainstream Financial Option.

-The Stanford Center for Longevity reports that baby boomers hold less wealth, carry more debt and will face greater expenses than retirees a decade older than them.
+The Stanford Center for Longevity reports that baby boomers hold less wealth, carry more debt, and will face greater expenses than retirees a decade older than them.
 And considering that there are more than 71.5 million baby boomers living in the U.S., the number of individuals who could run out of money in old age is staggering.
 So, what options do boomers have?

 An Option Unknown To Many